-Ina Arbuckle is committed to building an inclusive learning environment where students see their identities, histories, languages, and lived experiences reflected in the curriculum.
+Mission Bell is committed to building an inclusive learning environment where students see their identities, histories, languages, and lived experiences reflected in the curriculum.
 Community-based curriculum and pedagogy is a key pillar of our Community Schools approach.
 It deepens engagement, fosters cultural pride, and equips students to think critically about real-world issues within their own communities.

-Our data highlights both promising opportunities and pressing needs: while there has been an increase in the percentage of English Learners achieving proficiency from the initial ELPAC to the summative ELPAC-from 8.11% to 9.47%-future growth should aim for a more substantial increase of 3% to 5% for English Language Learners.
-In response, Ina Arbuckle is deepening its commitment to Community-Based Learning (CBL) by partnering with local organizations, expanding project-based instruction, celebrating cultural identity, and strengthening staff capacity.
+Our data reveals both promising opportunities and urgent needs.
+Although there has been a 17.9% decline in English Learner proficiency on the summative ELPAC by cohort, this trend highlights the need for targeted interventions.
+With strategic support and systematic changes, future growth should focus on reversing this decline and improving language proficiency outcomes for English Learners.
+In response, Mission Bell is deepening its commitment to Community-Based Learning (CBL) by partnering with local organizations, expanding project-based instruction, celebrating cultural identity, and strengthening staff capacity.